tarak1704/E-Commerce-/README.md

 FastAPI / Flask to expose question-answering endpoints.

 Matplotlib / Plotly for optional visual outputs.

-🔁 Workflow
-Convert all datasets into SQL tables.

-Select and set up an LLM (downloaded or accessed via API).

-Create an API that:

-Accepts questions

-Processes them using the LLM

-Generates SQL queries

-Fetches data and responds in natural language

-(Bonus) Stream responses and plot visualizations when applicable.

 ✅ Example Questions Answered
 What is my total sales?